KartavyaChauhan/Multimodal-AI-Transcription-Engine/PROCESS_LOG.md

 Timestamp Correction: Added a timeOffset logic.
 If we are on Chunk 2 (starts at 20:00), we add 1200 seconds to every timestamp returned by the AI.
 This ensures the final JSON has absolute timestamps matching the original video.

 Implemented formatting.ts.
 Logic: Converted the AI's Start-Time-Only JSON into Start-End-Time SRT format.
 Assumption: I calculated the End Time based on the start of the next sentence.
 This is a standard heuristic in transcription when duration is missing.

+Extended Output: Implemented .vtt and .md generators in formatting.ts to satisfy Requirement #4.
+Ensured VTT timestamp compliance (dot vs comma).

+CLI Polish: Added npx/bunx bin configuration in package.json and a --format flag in index.ts.

+Safety: Refactored intermediate logging to use subfolders, preventing overwrites when processing multiple files.

+Status: All functional requirements (1-5) and reliability goals are met.